 In his corporate life, Greg was a professional facilliator and corporate marketer/Marketing Manager and as an entrepenuer started the Pourhouse Bier Bistro 2010-2015 (on whyte ave).

-Gregory is also a Vegan triathlete (swim-bike-run), starting the sport at age 35, and who has travelled the world competing at Six Triathlon World Championships.
-He raced (2003- 05 -06- 07 -09 and 2014) as a member of the Canadian National team representing Canada as an 'AGE GROUP' competitor.
+Gregory is also a Vegan triathlete (swim-bike-run), starting the sport at age 35.
+He has travelled the world competing at Six Triathlon World Championships.
+He raced (2003- '05 , '06,-'07, '09 and also in 2014) as a member of the Canadian National team as an 'AGE GROUP' competitor.
 While racing in Sprint to Half Ironman distances, Greg typically focuses on Olympic Distance when at World Championships.
 In June of 2012 just weeks from a world championship qualifying race, Greg, while out training, was going down a hill on his race bicycle had a major collision with a van coming up the hill.
 He has no memory of the accident.
-He suffered a tramatic brain injury along with numerous other injuries when he crashed face on into the side of the van.
-He is still recovering from the accident to this day (still with major concussion symptoms) and hopes to continue with Triathlon and race on Age group National Team.
-During his pre accident athletics his most memorable races included placing mens 3rd in an Ultramarathon and 1st -mens 40-49 / 5th overall in a 1/2 Ironman and 41st (age group) in sprint division in the 2009 Triathlon World Championships (Austrailia) and 35th (age group) 2009 Aquathon World Championships (Australia).
+He suffered a SEVERE LIFE CHANGING CONCUSSION along with numerous other injuries when he crashed face on into the side of the van.
+He is still recovering from the accident to this day (perhaps a life long phsyical, emotional and cognitive journey).
+During his pre accident athletics his most memorable races : mens 3rd in an Ultramarathon; 1st -(mens 40-49) 5th overall in a 1/2 Ironman; 41st (age group) in sprint division in the 2009 Triathlon World Championships (Austrailia).
+He only races now to support the Brain Care Center and is currently on the JOURNEY OF HOPE fundraising mission.
+He qualified is racing at the 2018 Triathlon World Championships this fall in Australia, to raise awareness of brain injuiry and concussion and to DEFY LIMITATIONS.

 Yoshiko Shimizu, Gregory's sister, is also an accomplished taiko player and performer.
-She spent 8 years with Yakudo in Toronto before moving in 2008 and now is a senior member of Midnight Taiko in Calgary.
+She spent 8 years with Yakudo in Toronto before moving in 2008 and then 9 years with Midnight Taiko Calgary, she just moved back to Toronto and continues a new taiko journey there for 2018.
 Greg is also proud of his father Dr. Henry Shimizu, who recieved the Order of Canada for his lifetimes work in Medicine, the Arts and Community work.
 Henry is also a 'distinguished alumni' from the Uof A and has an Honourary degree from the University of Victoria.
+He is one of the last remaining survivors able to talk about the NEW DENVER internment camp, where the only internement museum in North America is located.
+If you want see it its is hard to get to but worthwhile.